Indoor cycling: Class content and goals

 A typical class involves a single instructor at the front of the class who leads the participants through routines that are designed to simulate terrain and situations similar to riding a bike outdoors.
 Some of the movements and positions include hill climbs, sprints and interval training.
 A well-trained instructor uses music, motivation, visualization and enthusiastic coaching to lead students through a ride that best suits their fitness level and goals.
-Most instructors will lead what is called an interval ride, where students will sprint, run, climb, and jump all in the same ride, but there will not be definable pattern to the exercises.
+Most instructors will lead what is called an interval ride, where students will sprint, run, climb, and jump all in the same ride, but there will be a definable pattern to the exercises.
 In the early 2000s, "terrain-based" classes that simulate outdoor conditions (e.g., wind resistance) were introduced.
 Terrain-based classes are designed to improve a rider's outdoor skill set and increase endurance while providing an intense cardio-based workout.

 Participants set goals based on their heart rate, which can be measured by hand or using a heart rate monitor and ride simulated variations in terrain by altering resistance and cadence.
 Some participants choose to maintain a moderate, aerobic intensity level, with a heart rate of between 50 and 85% of max while others drive their heart rates higher in intervals of anaerobic activity to levels of between 85 and 92%.

 One of the major advantages of indoor cycling is that each participant can exactly control his/her level of intensity to suit ability or fitness level but still remain as a group together.
 The classes can therefore be heterogeneous.
 As an alternative, participants can judge their level of exertion relative to a perceived exertion scale.
 The instructor should advise a recommended exertion scale from 1 (no exertion at all) to 10 (maximum exertion).
 Each rider is permitted to dictate how hard he/she chooses to work with the instructor providing active and dynamic encouragement together with technical and practical advice throughout the class.

 Besides burning (on average) between 300 and 500 kcal in 60 minutes, indoor cycling also strengthens the muscles of the lower body.
 It tones the quadriceps and hamstrings, along with working the back and hips without placing the same strain present in typical weight-bearing exercises.
-It can be difficult to stay at the moderate level in a class that is geared towards more intensity.
+It can be difficult to stay at the moderate level in a class that is geared toward more intensity.
 The difficulty of the workout is modulated in two ways: